NPFY Recognizes National Minority Mental Health Awareness Month

 • In 2020, suicide was the leading cause of death among Asian Americans and Pacific Islanders aged 10 to 19; it was the second leading cause of death among those aged 20 to 34.

-There are several key factors that lead to mental health disparities, such as cultural stigma, lack of awarness and lack of culturally and linguistically appropriate options for care.
+There are several key factors that lead to mental health disparities, such as cultural stigma, lack of awareness and lack of culturally and linguistically appropriate options for care.

 SAMHSA reports “service cost or lack of insurance coverage was the most frequently cited reason for not using mental health services across all racial/ethnic groups.”
 Additionally HHS cites “persistent systemic social inequities and discrimination” which compound mental health concerns.
 During the COVID-19 pandemic, 40.3% of Hispanics experienced current depression, and 36.9% had an increase or initiation of substance use, compared to 25.3% depression and 14.3% substance use in White adults.

-You can help spread awareness by posting on social media (here are some sample posts) and talking to your friends, family or mentor/mentee about minority mental health.
+You can help spread awareness by posting on social media and talking to your friends, family or mentor/mentee about minority mental health.

 Learn more from these resources from HHS: